Inner-Heaven/libwhisper-rs/README.md

 libwhisper = "0.1.0"
 ```

 Nore that library is under development and public API might change.
-Protocol is stable.
+The protocol is stable.

 ## Usage
 Well...
-There is not much you can do with it right now.
+Not much you can do with it right now.
 Right now [unit tests](https://github.com/Inner-Heaven/libwhisper-rs/blob/master/src/session.rs#L425) is the best usage example.
-Sorry.
+Sorry about that.

 ## Next Steps
 I'm waiting on tokio to stabilize to start working on service layer of this protocol.
-Ideally service layer will me designed in a way tokio can be swapped...good ol' threads for example.
+Ideally, service layer will me designed in a way tokio can be swapped...good ol' threads for example.

 ## Development
 Right now I'm using taskwarrior for task management, which is obviously won't scale for more than one developer.
-I use `@andoriyu` handle pretty much everywhere you can find me either on gitter, IRC, twitter, whatever and ask for a task or tell me how much this library suck.
+You can find me either on gitter, IRC.

  ## Questions I would be asking
  #### Do I need any help?